marekts/Projects/Titanic/readme.md

 The data splited on train and test part.
 Train part contains colums _'Survived'_ and test part not.

-I handle task in few steps:
+I handle the task in few steps:
   - quick look on data
   - cleaning dataset
   - trying few supervised machine learning models with cross validation